ABZ-Aaron/Reddit-API-Pipeline/instructions/config.md

 1. Change `XXXXX` values

-    * For `aws_config` change folder into the terraform folder and run the command:
+    * If you need a reminder of your `aws_config` details, change folder back into the terraform folder and run the command:

         ```bash